denoland/docs/runtime/reference/cli/formatter.md

 ## Ignoring Code

-// TODO(bartlomieju): show examples in all supported langs
+### JavaScript / TypeScript / JSONC

-Ignore formatting code by preceding it with a `// deno-fmt-ignore` comment in TS/JS/JSONC:
+Ignore formatting code by preceding it with a `// deno-fmt-ignore` comment:

 ```ts
 // deno-fmt-ignore